jackiegregory/Project-1-html-css/README.md

-# Project-1
+# Project-1: First Webpage
-This is meant to be a basic CSS and HTML page that includes some of the basic functions of CSS and HTML.
+This is a basic CSS and HTML page that includes some of the most basic functions of CSS and HTML.